TangGee/go-mcp/README.md

 A Go implementation of the Model Context Protocol (MCP) - an open protocol that enables seamless integration between LLM applications and external data sources and tools.

+> ⚠️ **Warning**: This library is currently in active development and follows semantic versioning.
+Breaking changes may be introduced with minor version bumps (0.x.0) until v1.0.0 is released.
+After v1.0.0, the API will be stable and breaking changes will only occur in major version updates.
+We recommend pinning your dependency to a specific version and reviewing the changelog before upgrading.

 ## Overview

 This repository provides a Go library implementing the Model Context Protocol (MCP) following the [official specification](https://spec.modelcontextprotocol.io/specification/).